swayamduhan/notes/javascript-cohort/JAVASCRIPT (only stuff that i found worth writing).md

 	 let(changeable, can be initialised without value), const(not changeable later on), var(outdated)
 - ##### String, Integer, Boolean
 - ##### Array, Object
+	- if you have a `const` array then you can still change the elements inside the array but you cant change it to a new array
 - ##### Functions, Arrow Functions